YvesZHI/Camel-vim/README.md

 ### Introduction ###
-Install and configure the YouCompleteMe and some other plugins to build the vim environment for C/C++ project and for Python project.
+Install and configure the YouCompleteMe and some other plugins to build the vim environment for C/C++ project and for Python project.<br>
+It allows you to search words, comment and uncomment codes easily.<br>
+It allows you to jump to header files, to declaration and to definition recusively.

 ### Installation ###